Kasey LynchJanuary 11, 2023

 Related resource: How Kuehne+Nagel Empowers Employees To Own & Grow Their Careers

-7. Implement technology to remove repetitive admin work
+9. Implement automation technology to remove repetitive admin work

 Scheduling a single candidate interview, let alone multiple interviews, can be a recruiter’s most time-consuming responsibility.
 Automated screening and scheduling, however, can help you book interviews at scale, coordinate with internal teams, provide a remarkable candidate experience, and win back your day.